xlab-uiuc/open-cevo/README.md

 # Artifacts for Configuration Evolution of Cloud Systems

-This repository includes the artifacts of the evolutionary study of software configuration design and implementation in cloud systems.
+This repository includes the artifacts of the our paper: [An Evolutionary Study of Configuration Design and Implementation in Cloud Systems](https://arxiv.org/pdf/2102.07052.pdf) in 43rd International Conference on Software Engineering (ICSE'21), May.
+2021.

+Please cite the paper if you use the code or the datasets.

 The repository includes the following artifacts: